-The evidence used to inform the judgements made included interviews with you and the deputy headteacher, scrutiny of relevant documentation, a telephone discussion with one parent, an interview with one pupil and a visit to the Return to Learning Centre (R2L).
+The evidence used to inform the judgements made included interviews with you and the deputy headteacher, scrutiny of relevant documentation, a telephone discussion with one parent, an interview with four pupils, and interviews with the local police constable, the Vice Chair of Governors and three Heads of Year.
 My judgements are related to the arrangements and outcomes for pupils whose exclusions meant you had to provide education for them from day 6 of their exclusions.

 From September 2007 maintained schools are required to provide full-time education from and including the sixth day of any fixed period of exclusion of six days or longer.
 This should be provided off site, unless the excluding school hosts shared provision with a number of different schools.
-Crispin School does not host shared provision and provides for the pupils in the R2L Centre on site and as such the provision does not meet regulations.
+The Kings of Wessex School does not host shared provision and provides for the pupils in the Supervised Learning Unit (SLU) on site and as such the provision does not meet regulations.